proper-testing/proper-testing.github.io/README.md

 *   Only members of the 'proper' group on greedy have commit and upload access.
-*   To clone the PropEr site sources, run: git clone ssh://me@greedy.softlab.ntua.gr/home/nonlocal/manopapad/proper_site.git where 'me' is your username on greedy.
+*   To clone the PropEr site sources, run: git clone ssh://me@greedy.softlab.ntua.gr/home/nonlocal/manopapad/proper_site.git where 'me' is your user name on greedy.
 *   Add a file named 'username.mk' to the project's main directory.
-This file should contain a single line of the form 'USERNAME=me', where 'me' is your username on greedy. git will ignore this file.
+This file should contain a single line of the form 'USERNAME=me', where 'me' is your user name on greedy. git will ignore this file.
 *   You are going to need a working python interpreter.